-Provided that in the absence of any response or intimation from the Nodal Agency to the applicant within 30 days of closure of window, then such application shall be deemed to have been allowed open access by the nodal agency in terms of such application."
+Provided that in the absence of any response or intimation from the nodal agency to the applicant within 30 days of closure of window, then such application shall be deemed to have been allowed open access by the nodal agency in terms of such application."

-- 6. The petitioner stated that it applied for LTOA specifying the exit point at user end and the voltage level at which power is sought to be transmitted along with source of feeding for exit point.
+6. The petitioner stated that it applied for LTOA specifying the exit point at user end and the voltage level at which power is sought to be transmitted along with source of feeding for exit point.
 Admittedly the existing system between the company and its consumer is more than sufficient to satisfy the requirement under the application.
-Though the 1st respondent did not respond within 30 days that is 31.12.2016 and in terms of clause 10.6 the application is deemed to have been accepted.
-The officials of the petitioner have been pursuing with the respondents on day to day basis with regard to the approval of the LTOA permission. - 7.
-The petitioner stated that ultimately 1st respondent by letter dated 06.04.2017 granted the approval for LTOA and requested the petitioner to comply the conditions mentioned therein for entering into agreement.
-It immediately on the very same day submitted the demand drafts for Rs.3,18,151/-, Rs.39,85,200/- and Rs.41,406/-towards security deposit on account of wheeling charges and imbalance in supply and consumption of electricity besides the state load despatch centre (SLDC) charges.
-The 1st respondent again took 13 days to execute LTOA agreement which was entered on 19.04.2017.
-As per the said agreement, it is allowed open access enabling it to sell the power to its consumer for a period up to 20.11.2026 from 20.04.2017.
-It is pertinent to mention here that the power fed into the grid since the date of synchronization that is 07.10.2016 till LTOA agreement was entered that is 19.04.2017, has been utilized by the 2nd respondent for its benefit, however, is treated as inadvertent power.
-It has fed 56,58,600 units as per the joint meter readings during the said period.
+It is relevant to mention here that 1st respondent is supported to approve the same within 30 days that is 09.11.2015 and in terms of clause 10.6 the application is deemed to have been accepted.

-- 8. The petitioner stated that the Regulation No. 2 of 2006 specifies balancing and settlement of energy in respect of open access transactions.
-By amendment to the said regulation vide Regulation No. 1 of 2013 solar energy has also been recognized as renewable power considering the policy of the state government and accordingly even with respect to solar power the banking facility was allowed in terms of the conditions specified in Appendix III.
-The state of Telangana has issued new solar policy with specific objectives and extended various incentives, one of which envisaged that the projects intended for captive / 3rd party sale who inject energy to the grid from their synchronization till approval of open access shall be treated as deemed banked energy.
-Being attracted by various incentives and policy directives envisaged in the above policy many projects including the petitioner have set up the projects acting upon the said assurances and promises. - 9.
-The petitioner stated that in fact the Commission translated the object and intent of the said policy into Regulation No. 1 of 2017, which inter alia in clause 7 of Appendix III of the said regulation extended the benefit of claiming units fed into the grid from the date of synchronization till date of grant of open access approval treating them as banked energy Clause 7 of Appendix III is extracted herein for the ready reference.
+- 7. The petitioner stated that ultimately the 1st respondent by letter dated 28.12.2015 granted the approval for LTOA and requested it to comply the conditions mentioned therein for entering into agreement.
+It immediately submitted the DDs for Rs.
+13,256/- and Rs.
+99,221/- towards security deposit on account of wheeling charges and imbalance in supply and consumption of electricity besides the State Load Despatch Centre (SLDC) charges.
+The 1st respondent again took 15 days to execute LTOA agreement which was entered on 13.01.2016.
+As per the said agreement is allowed open access enabling it to sell the power to its consumer for a period up to 24.10.2020 from 14.01.2016.
+It is pertinent to mention here that the power fed into the grid since the date of synchronization that is 28.09.2015 till LTOA agreement was entered that is 13.01.2016, has been utilized by 2nd respondent for its benefit, however is treated as inadvertent power.
+It has fed 13,65,980 units as per the joint meter readings during the said period. - 8.
+The petitioner stated that the Regulation No. 2 of 2006 specifies balancing and settlement of energy in respect of open access transactions.
+By amendment to the said regulation vide Regulation No. 1 of 2013 solar energy has also been recognized as renewable power considering the policy of the GoTS and accordingly even with respect to solar power the banking facility was allowed in terms of the conditions specified in Appendix III.
+The GoTS has issued new solar policy with specific objectives and extended various incentives, one of which envisaged that the projects intended for captive / 3rd party sale who inject energy to the grid from their synchronization till approval of open access shall be treated as deemed banked energy.
+Being attracted by various incentives and policy directives envisaged in the above policy many projects including the petitioner have setup the projects acting upon the said assurances and promises. - 9.
+The petitioner stated that in fact the Commission translated the object and intent of the said policy in to regulation vide Regulation No. 1 of 2017, which in clause 7 of Appendix III of the said regulation extended the benefit of claiming units fed into the grid from the date of synchronization till date of grant of open access approval treating them as banked energy.
+Clause 7 of Appendix III is extracted herein for the ready reference.